binipringle/intro-to-dh/_texts/1-command-line.md

 For the purposes of communicating with machines and between machines, we need characters to be as flexible as possible.
 Plain text include characters of readable material but not graphical representation.

-According to the Unicode Standard,
+According to the Unicode Standard,[^1].

+[^1]: There is a definition of Unicode in the glossary in case you are wondering what Unicode is and want to look it up.

    "Plain text is a pure sequence of character codes; plain Unicode-encoded text is therefore a sequence of Unicode character codes."

-FOOTNOTE: See Wikipedia definition of Unicode in the Glossary

 Plain text has two main properties with regard to rich text: